Active-Learning-and-Teaching/ALT-Website/index.md

 - template: detail-content
   block: text-1
   headline: Built With Privacy in Mind
-  content: "<p>A special feature of the app is that the system keeps <em>minimal information
+  content: "<p>A special feature of the app is that the system keeps minimal information
-    about the people and quizzes/feedback at the backend.</em></p><p>- The quiz/feedback questions are not even entered in the app.
-The answers to quizzes (or feedback questions) are not saved in the backend - they are processed for summarization, and then the detailed record is mailed to the faculty as csv (only the result of the last quiz is kept due to technical design).</p><p>- At the end of the course, the student/instructor can delete their account, and their records in the backend will also be deleted.</p><p><em>This enhances privacy and security (as no records are kept, even a hacker cannot get them!)</em></p>"
+    and thereby promotes data privacy and security.</p><p>The quiz/feedback questions are not entered in the app.
+The answers to quiz/feedback questions are processed for summarization and mailed to the faculty as CSV.
+The data of quizzes and feedbacks are removed from the backend after processing.
+At the end of the course, the student/instructor can delete their account, and their records in the backend will also be deleted.</p>"
 - template: simple-footer
   block: footer-1
   content: "<strong>Made with ❤︎ using React Native and Firebase</strong>"